eag1ex/x-utils-es/readme.md

 /**
  * - Return copy of provided data.
- * - Methods will not be copied, only its primitiveValue
+ * - Methods will not be copied, only its primitiveValue, based of `typeCheck` evaluation
  * @param any
  * @returns copy of provided data
  * **/